Summary of All DBMS_METADATA Subprograms

 -

-.
+INVALID_ARGVAL.
 A NULL or invalid value was supplied for an input parameter.
 The error message text identifies the parameter.

 -

-parameter was not valid for the object_type
+INVALID_OBJECT_PARAM.
+The model parameter was not valid for the object_type.

 PUT Function